substrate-developer-hub/substrate-contracts-workshop/0/deploying-your-contract.md

 ## Putting Your Code on the Blockchain

-With your Substrate development node running, you can go back to the [Polkadot UI](https://polkadot.js.org/apps/) where you will be able to interact with your blockchain.
+With your Canvas development node running, you can go back to the [Polkadot UI](https://polkadot.js.org/apps/) where you will be able to interact with your blockchain.

 Open the specially designed **Contracts** section of the UI.